What is a Method Statement?

 • Details of first aid and emergency procedures

-• Information on the provision and use of Personal Protective Equipment (PPE)
+• Information on the provision and use of personal protective equipment (PPE)

 Staying Safe on Construction Sites

-These online courses cover everything from risk assessments to working in confined spaces, working at a height and hot works training.
+These online courses cover everything from risk assessments to working in confined spaces, working at height and hot works training.

 About the author(s)